jimmykallhagen/Nordix/non-purpose-operating-system.md

 Stallman is right.
 But his solution asks developers to give up their identity and contribute anonymously to someone else’s project.
 That is why it doesn’t work.
 People need recognition for what they build.

-Nordix solves this differently.
-Keep your project, keep your name, keep your leadership.
+My vision is different, Keep your project, keep your name, keep your leadership.
 Nordix is the host, not the owner.
 The result is exactly what Stallman asked for - a unified community, but built on the reality that people are not machines.
 They need to be seen.

 ---